agarcia0991/Bitcoin-vs-Tweets-Effect-on-Market-Capitalization./README.md

 * Graph of SARIMA model's predicion:
 ![alt text](https://github.com/agarcia0991/Project-4/blob/master/Images/SARIMA.PNG?raw=true)

-* Of the four ML methods used, SARIMA took the longest to run and appeared to predict an increase in BTC price, after 2021; when training the data before 2019, and testing the data after 2019.
+* Of the four ML methods used, SARIMA took the longest to run and appeared to predict an increase in BTC price after 2021.
+The model was trained on marketcap data before 2019, and tested the data after 2019.

-* We found that results differed significantly* when training the model to inspect marketcap data from 2017 and beyond, droping the front tail.
+* We found that results differed significantly when training the model to inspect marketcap data from 2017 and beyond, droping the front tail.
-*SARIMA then predicted that the price would decrese.
+SARIMA then predicted that the price would decrese past 2021.